-Robyn and Garry welcome you to the Bella Vista Dunedin Motel.
+Robyn and Garry welcome you to Bella Vista Motel Dunedin.

 This property has been independently assessed by Qualmark as 4 star quality accommodation.

 Dunedin City is the hub of the Otago region and the perfect base for your adventures.
 From the moment you arrive, you'll enjoy the convenience of being located in close proximity to the Dunedin CBD for business, shops, entertainment and other activities.
-At Bella Vista Dunedin we cater for all your business or recreational needs.
+At Bella Vista Motel Dunedin we cater for all your business or recreational needs.

 We are easy to find on Great King Street, just a 30 minutes drive from Dunedin Airport.
 We are centrally located within walking distance to City Centre, the University of Otago, Otago Museum, Dunedin Hospital, Forsyth Barr Stadium, Logan Park, McMiillan Hockey Centre and the Botanical Gardens and we are just a short drive from Mercy Hospital.

 We have ample safe parking, so you can leave your car and avoid parking issues, walk to work or explore on foot.

-Our smoke free accommodation includes a variety of studios and one bedroom units.
+Our smoke-free motel in Dunedin includes a variety of studios and one bedroom units.
 Our purpose built access units have been designed with parking at the door for your convenience.
 You have a choice of king, queen or single beds with electric blankets for those cooler nights.